TasneemFnais/TasneemFnais/README.md

 - Medical NLP
 - Digital health innovation

-**Long-term goal:** To become a pioneer in healthcare analytics and contribute to national-scale healthcare data initiatives that drive measurable impact.
+**Goal:** To become a pioneer in healthcare analytics and contribute to national-scale healthcare data initiatives that drive measurable impact.

 ---
 ## 📫 Connect With Me
 - 💼 LinkedIn: [tesneemfnais](https://www.linkedin.com/in/tesneemfnais)